jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

     |     pACL     |           1            |
     |      PL      |           4            |

-In the Viva+ model version v0.2.2 knee ligament material properties are based on van Dommelen et al. (2005)[@Dommelen2005] and Kunitomi et al. (2017)[@Kunitomi2017] and are modelled as discrete springs.
+The knee ligament material properties are based on van Dommelen et al. (2005)[@Dommelen2005] and Kunitomi et al. (2017)[@Kunitomi2017] and are modelled as discrete springs.
 Material properties for the patellar ligament are derived from Muller et al. (2004)[@Mueller2004].

 <!-- - [ ] TODO: Model ligaments as solids  -->
 ##### Ligament pretension

-All knee ligaments are beeing pretensioned at the start of the simulation based on the value of pretension strain from Adouni et al. (2020)[@Adouni2020] for the standing human.
+All knee ligaments are being pretensioned at the start of the simulation based on the value of pretension strain from Adouni et al. (2020)[@Adouni2020] for the standing human.

 The amout of ligament pretension is calculated as a difference between relaxed length of the ligaments (zero strain) and the distance between the ligament attachment nodes at the start of the simulation.
-The ligament pretensioning is performed in the first timestep of the simulation (or in maximum of 1 ms) using a ramp up function.
+The ligament pretensioning is performed in the first time step of the simulation (or in maximum of 1 ms) using a ramp up function.

 ??? note "Ligament pretension of Viva+ models"
     | **Ligament** | **Initial strain [mm]** |